-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on May 17, 2018: The Proxy Statement and our Form 10-K are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on May 9, 2019: The Proxy Statement and our Form 10-K are available at www.proxyvote.com

-PROGRESS SOFTWARE CORPORATION 2018 ANNUAL MEETING OF STOCKHOLDERS May 17, 2018 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned stockholder of Progress Software Corporation, revoking all prior proxies, hereby appoints Yogesh Gupta and Stephen H. Faberman, or either of them acting singly, as proxies, with full power of substitution, to vote all shares of Common Stock of Progress Software Corporation which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the company to be held at the company's office at 14 Oak Park Dirive, Bedford, Massachusetts on May 17, 2018, at 10:00 A.M., local time, and at any adjournments thereof, upon matters set forth in the Notice of Annual Meeting and Proxy Statement dated April 17, 2018, a copy of which has been received by the undersigned, and in their discretion, upon any other business that may properly come before the meeting or any adjournments thereof.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY.
-A STOCKHOLDER WISHING TO VOTE IN ACCORDANCE WITH THE RECOMMENDATIONS OF THE BOARD OF DIRECTORS NEED ONLY SIGN AND DATE THIS PROXY AND RETURN IT IN THE ENCLOSED ENVELOPE.
-Attendance of the undersigned at the meeting or any adjourned session thereof will not be deemed to revoke the proxy unless the undersigned shall affirmatively indicate the intention of the undersigned to vote the shares represented hereby in person.
+PROGRESS SOFTWARE CORPORATION 2019 ANNUAL MEETING OF STOCKHOLDERS May 9, 2019 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS proxies, with full of the company t set forth in the I d stockholder of Progress Software Corporation, revoking all prior proxies, hereby appoints Yogesh Gupta and Stephen H. Faberman, or either of them acting singly, power of substitution, to vote all shares of Common Stock of Progress Software Corporation which the undersigned is entitled to vote at the Annual Meeting of Stockholde to be held at the company's office at 14 Oak Park Drive, Bedford, Massachusetts on May 9, 2019, at 10:00 A.M., local time, and at any adjournments thereof, upon matt Notice of Annual Meeting and Proxy Statement dated March 29, 2019, a copy of which has been received by the undersigned, and in their discretion, upon any oth ay properly come before the meeting or any adjournments thereof.
+RECOMMENDA undersigned at t S SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY.
+A STOCKHOLDER WISHING TO VOTE IN ACCORDANCE WITH TI TIONS OF THE BOARD OF DIRECTORS NEED ONLY SIGN AND DATE THIS PROXY AND RETURN IT IN THE ENCLOSED ENVELOPE.
+Attendance of the meeting or any adjourned session thereof will not be deemed to revoke the proxy unless the undersigned shall affirmatively indicate the intention of the undersigned eversented hereby in person. he meeting or any adjourned session thereof will not be deemed to revoke the proxy unless the undersigned shall affirmatively indicate the intention of the undersigned represented hereby in person.
+Addres ss change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)

-Address change/ comments:

-$(If you noted any Address \ Changes \ and/or \ Comments \ above, \ please \ mark \ corresponding \ box \ on \ the \ reverse \ side.)$